 Peru is a land of incredible changing terrains and historical intrigue.
 Few countries offer so much beauty to explore and stories to discover.
-From the vast Amazon jungle to the sweeping Pacific coast, and the masses of desert and Andean mountains in between – this is a country like no other.
-This guide to backpacking in Peru compiles all the basic essentials for planning your trip.
-See also our choice of Peru itineraries for suggested routes.
+From the vast Amazon jungle to the sweeping Pacific coast, and the masses of desert and Andean mountains in between – backpacking in Peru is filled with wonder at every turn.

 This page contains links to products and services we love, which we may make commission from at no extra cost to you.